MickaelWalter/wp-json-scraper/README.md

 * -c, --categories: list all categories
 * -m, --media: list all public media objects
 * -g, --pages: list all public pages
+* --proxy PROXY_URL force the data to pass through a specified proxy server
+* --auth CREDENTIALS use the specified credentials as basic HTTP auth for the server
+* --cookies COOKIES add specified Cookies to the requests
 * --no-color: remove color (for example to redirect the output to a file)

 Moreover, you can export contents of pages and posts to a folder in separate